vmagnin/formidi/README.md

 * Includes several demos with comments:
 	- demo1: five notes that could be useful to communicate with an E.T. intelligence...
 	- demo2: a simple canon based on the first measures of Pachelbel's Canon.
 Listen to the [ogg file](http://magnin.plil.net/IMG/ogg/canon.ogg).
-	- demo3: a stochastic blues, including a percussion track.
+	- demo3: a stochastic blues, including a percussion track (there are 16 MIDI channels, from 0 to 15.
+The channel 9 is only for percussion).
 * You need only a modern Fortran compiler and a MIDI media player, whatever your OS.
 * GPLv3 license.

 ## Compilation and execution

-You can easily build and run the project using the Fortran Package Manager fpm (https://github.com/fortran-lang/fpm) at the root of the project directory:
+You can easily build and run the project using the Fortran Package Manager [fpm](https://github.com/fortran-lang/fpm) at the root of the project directory:

 ```
 $ fpm build